umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/data-types/default-data-types.md

 ## Checkbox List

 Displays a list of preset options as a list of checkbox controls.
 The preset options are added when configuring a Property Editor using the Data Type.
-Alternatively, the options can also be opdated in the **Settings** section under **Data Types**.
+Alternatively, the options can also be updated in the **Settings** section under **Data Types**.
 The value saved is a comma-separated string of IDs.

 ## Content Picker